 IA: I am the Africa Programme Manager at the Gatsby Charitable Foundation, a charitable foundation based in London.
 I am one of a small team of 4 people working on the Foundation’s grant-making activities in East Africa.
 The Foundation runs a small number of long-term sector development programmes in Africa, focused on promoting economic development and poverty alleviation through creating jobs and creating incomes for the poor.

-’s general approach to economic development, similar to many others working in this field, is to focus on “making markets work” (see for example, www.m4phub.org).
+The Gatsby Foundation’s general approach to economic development, similar to many others working in this field, is to focus on “making markets work” (see for example, www.m4phub.org).
 We see ourselves as facilitators: we identify gaps in markets and try to change the way those markets work so that the gaps no longer exist (rather than just using aid to fill the gaps).
 So, for example, we may work on changing incentives in a market through addressing inefficiencies in a regulatory system; or, in some cases, we may identify a lack of capacity within public institutions or the private sector, and work to address that.
 The Foundation does not itself implement programmes, but we are very hands-on and work very closely with delivery partners on the ground.

 Much of my work is concerned with coordinating our various stakeholders in both the public and private sectors.
 These include government representatives and NGOs active in the area we’re interested in; while on the private sector side we engage with the whole range from bigger local businesses through to smallholder farmers.
 Most of the Gatsby Foundation’s programmes have a rural agricultural focus and so that part of the private sector is of particular interest to us.